Story updated on July 24

-The July 13 failure of a blade on one 13.7-MW, 853-ft-high Haliade-X turbine at the 806-MW Vineyard Wind offshore wind project off southern Massachusetts was due to a "manufacturing deviation," not design, Scott Strazik, CEO of turbine maker GE Vernova, told investors and analysts on July 24.
+The July 13 collapse of a blade on an 853-ft-tall turbine at the giant Vineyard Wind offshore wind project off southern Massachusetts was due to a "manufacturing deviation," not design or engineering, Scott Strazik, CEO of turbine maker GE Vernova, told investors and analysts on July 24.

 Investigations remain under way by the project's U.S. based turbine manufacturer and installer, as well as by the U.S. Interior Dept., of the incident that caused no injuries but sent large debris pieces, including foamboard and fiberglass shards, washing up on Nantucket Island, 21 miles north of the site.
-Project officials now are managing cleanup, with current turbine construction and operation still suspended by the department's Bureau of Safety and Environmental Enforcement until "it can be determined whether the blade failure affects any other Vineyard Wind turbines," and "to ensure the safety of future offshore renewable energy operations,” that agency said.
+Officials of the 806-MW project now are managing cleanup, with construction and operation still suspended by the department's Bureau of Safety and Environmental Enforcement until "it can be determined whether the blade failure affects any other Vineyard Wind turbines," that agency said.

-But installation of cables and foundations continue at the site, said Ignacio Galan, chairman of Iberdrola, the parent of Vineyard Wind developer Avangrid, on a July 24 quarterly results update.
+The estimated $3-billion project can do limited work such as underwater installation and certain surveys, with worker risk analysis and mitigation measures now mandated.
+Installation of cables and foundations continue at the site, said Ignacio Galan, chairman of Iberdrola, the parent of Vineyard Wind developer Avangrid, on a late July quarterly results update.
 Its joint venture partner is Copenhagen Infrastructure Partners.

-"Our investigations to date indicate the affected blade experienced a manufacturing deviation" that was traced to a GE Vernova factory in Gaspé, Quebec, Canada where about 150 offshore blades had been made, Strazik said on the firm's second-quarter results call.
-The firm has not identified any evidence of an "engineering design flaw in the blade," he said, nor a link to a blade failure earlier this year on a similar Haliade-X turbine at the larger Dogger Bank project in the U.K. that was due to an installation error.
+"Our investigations to date indicate the affected blade experienced a manufacturing deviation" that was traced to a factory in Gaspé, Quebec, managed by GE Vernova business unit LM Wind, Strazik said on its second-quarter results call.
+The firm has not identified any evidence of an "engineering design flaw in the blade," he said, nor a link to a blade failure earlier this year on a similar turbine at the larger Dogger Bank wind project in the U.K. that was due to an installation error.

-In a clarification, a GE Vernova spokesperson cited "insufficient bonding that the quality assurance program should have identified," as the production issue at the Canada plant, "Our investigation is ongoing, and we are working with urgency to scrutinize our blade manufacturing and quality assurance program across offshore wind," the spokesperson said.
+In a clarification, a GE Vernova spokesperson cited "insufficient bonding that the quality assurance program should have identified," as the plant production issue.
+"Our investigation is ongoing, and we are working with urgency to scrutinize our blade manufacturing and quality assurance program across offshore wind," the spokesperson said.

 Moving Forward

 Vineyard Wind project start was long delayed by the Trump administration's refusal to approve its construction plan.
-The project was okayed early in the Biden Administration, with the first turbine installed by mid-2023.
-As of July, installation of about 24 of its planned 62 turbines was completed, with 10 that had been operating to produce about 136 MW of power and 47 turbine foundations now installed with their transition pieces.
+The Biden Administration immediately okayed it, with the first turbine installed by mid-2023.
+As of July, about 24 of its planned 62 turbines were installed, with 10 that were operating to produce about 136 MW of power and 47 turbine foundations installed with their transition pieces.

 The damaged turbine was still in testing and not in operation, Vineyard Wind said.
 In previous statements, the developer said "a significant part of the remaining GE Vernova blade detached from the turbine," adding that it is "staying apprised of [the manufacturer's] efforts to manage the situation, including removal and recovery of the remaining blade attached to the turbine."